RutaJawale/RutaJawale.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student at University of Illinois, Urbana-Champaign working with <a href="https://www.dakshitakhurana.com/" style="color: SlateBlue; text-decoration: underline;">Dakshita Khurana</a>.
+I am a fourth year PhD student at University of Illinois, Urbana-Champaign (UIUC) where I am advised by <a href="https://www.dakshitakhurana.com/" style="color: SlateBlue; text-decoration: underline;">Dakshita Khurana</a>.
 During the past summer, I was an intern at NTT Research working with <a href="https://justinholmgren.com/" style="color: SlateBlue; text-decoration: underline;">Justin Holmgren</a>.
+Additionally, I have received my Master's degree in Computer Science from UIUC and my Bachelor's degree in Computer Science and Mathematics from University of California, Berkeley.

 I enjoy thinking about open problems in classical and quantum proof systems.
-Prior to joining UIUC, I received my Bachelor's degree in Computer Science and Mathematics from University of California, Berkeley.
+Outside of research, I weight lift, rock climb, draw, play piano, write, sing, read, and dance.

 # Publications
 - <a href="https://eprint.iacr.org/2022/353" style="color: SlateBlue;"><b>SNARGs for P from Sub-exponential DDH and QR</b></a>